-If yes, now you wonder how to invest your money in India.You need to be clear about your financial goals as to why you want to invest:
+If yes, now you wonder how to invest your money in India.
+Firstly, you need to be clear about your financial goals as to why you want to invest:

-- To get the best possible returns.
+- Utilise your savings to invest and get the best possible returns.

 - To flow the money back to your relatives in your own country.

 1. Bank Fixed Deposits:

 This is the most common and one of the favourite mode of investing by NRIs.
 Being an NRI, you can open a Fixed deposit account in an Indian bank authorised to deal in foreign exchange.
-In simple words an NRI can open a term deposit through 3 different types of accounts in India i.e. NRE, NRO and FCNR accounts.
+In simple words, an NRI can open a term deposit through 3 different types of accounts in India i.e. NRE, NRO and FCNR accounts.
 Banks usually provide attractive and high interest rates on NRI Fixed Deposits.

 Following are the 3 accounts that can be opened by an NRI:

 This can be in the form of savings, current, recurring or fixed deposits and can be maintained in Indian rupees.
 So, in order to have NRI deposits you need to have a NRE account first.
 NRI Deposits can earn an interest ranging from 7 to 9% per annum.

 NRO Account is mainly to manage the Indian income of NRIs that can be in any form like rent, dividend or pension received in India.
 But, NRO accounts offer a limited repatriation per year i.e. presently capped at $1 million.
 NRO Fixed deposits are taxable as per Indian laws @30% approximately.
 In case of NRO FD only interest accrued can be repatriated.

-- FCNR or Foreign Currency Non Resident : NRIs can maintain the account in foreign currency in FCNR Fixed Deposit.
+NRIs can maintain the account in foreign currency in FCNR Fixed Deposit.
 It helps you to avoid the fluctuations in the exchange rate since the deposit is in foreign currency.
 Interest earned is tax free and fully repatriable.

 2. Mutual funds:

 To invest in Mutual funds, an NRI needs to have any of the 3 bank accounts i.e. NRE/NRO or FCNR amount.
-The investment has to be made in Indian currency and not in foreign currency.The investment amount can be directly debited from NRE/NRO accounts.NRI has to give a rupee cheque or draft from his NRE/NRO Account.At redemption,the amount shall be paid in Indian currency either through cheque or directly credited to investor account.
+The investment has to be made in Indian currency and not in foreign currency.
+Further, the investment amount can be directly debited from NRE or NRO accounts.

 However, some countries don’t allow NRIs to invest in mutual funds in India.